AlvaroGarnicaBarco/AlvaroGarnicaBarco/README.md

 - 👀 I’m interested in Data Science, Web development
 - 🌱 I’m currently learning Python, Django, DRF, Statistics, and many more..
 - 📫 Email: alvarogarnica1997@gmail.com
-- :mag_right: LinkdIn profile: https://www.linkedin.com/in/alvaro-garnica-barco-47006b185/
+- :mag_right: LinkedIn profile: https://www.linkedin.com/in/alvaro-garnica-barco-47006b185/

 <!---
 AlvaroGarnicaBarco/AlvaroGarnicaBarco is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.